Skip to main content

 Executive Master in Finance

-Designed for experienced finance professionals to accelerate careers without taking an extended leave of absence.
+Designed for experienced finance professionals seeking to accelerate their careers and enhance their financial knowledge, all without the need for an extended leave of absence.

 At a Glance